azimaziz/CaseStudy2_MAD/README.md

 **Assigned tasks:**
   - Azim Aziz: Linking firebase_core in main.dart, Setup a file for all firebase functions in database.dart and make registration form in create.dart.
   - Haikal wijdan: Create a homepage that would be able to retrieve data, Create a delete function that could delete pressed patient details in delete.dart.
-  - Afnan Iman bin Azman: Create update function based on selected patient details, Alert users with Snackbar to know updates in both create.dart and update.dart.
+  - Afnan Iman bin Azman: Create update function based on selected patient details, Alert users with Snackbar to know updates in both create.dart and update.dart. and overall CSS design.

 **Brief Description:**
 Our Clinic Patient Detail app is a user-friendly mobile application used by clinics in Malaysia to efficiently manage patient information.
 With this app, clinics can easily Create, Read, Update, and Delete patient details, making the entire process smooth and hassle-free.